Timadey/alx-pre_course/0x01-git/README.md

-This is the ReadMe for the 0x01-git directory
+This is the ReadMe for the 0x01-git directory, from master